maskrap/Surplus_Food/README.md

 This software is licensed under the MIT License and the **_Mind Your Own Beeswax license._**

-Copyright &copy; 2016 Amber, Nikki, Leah Nelson, Cory Olson, Sam Park, Matt Wilkin
+Copyright &copy; 2016 Amber Baird, Nikki Garner, Leah Nelson, Cory Olson, Sam Park, Matt Wilkin